Listening Post

 Why Does This App Exist?

-I wanted something like Listening Post for a long time for myself: a good macOS-native scrobbler that is not tied to a) any specific music service (Apple Music, Spotify, etc.) or b) any specific scrobbling service (Last.fm etc.).
+I wanted something like Listening Post for a long time for myself: a good macOS-native scrobbler that isn't tied to …

+Getting every listen into one place is only half of it; the other half is making sure that place is mine.
 Don't get me wrong: Last.fm is nice, but it shouldn't be my source of truth!
 Lock-in is real.
 Services jack up prices, decide you're not their target demo anymore, or shut down their APIs so you lose access to the raw data.
 And then what?

 Listening Post stores your data on your machine, where it belongs, and exports to local files, in formats you can work with.
 You share to scrobbling services rather than fully rely on them.